GraesonB/ChatGPT-Wrapper-For-Unity/README.md

 # ChatGPT Unity Wrapper
-A Unity wrapper for ChatGPT's official API.
 This wrapper serves as an easy-to-use tool for those looking to explore ChatGPT applications in game development.

 ## Guide
 1. Either download the zip and extract it into an existing Unity project, or clone the repo into your project's Assets directory. <br>